-Winter is here and it is important to remind residents that they play an important role in snow clearing activities and safety.
+Winter is here and it's important to remind residents that they play an important role in snow clearing activities and safety.
 Public Works clears the snow from city streets and sidewalks as soon as possible after significant snowfall events, and sanding and salting of the streets occurs as conditions warrant.
-Public Works Department Head, Randy Reimer, notes that the City has priority routes that are cleared first following a snowfall, such as streets and sidewalks by the hospital and seniors’ homes, but they always try to work as quickly and responsibly as possible.
+The City has priority routes that are cleared first following a snowfall, such as streets and sidewalks by the hospital and seniors’ homes, but they always try to work as quickly and responsibly as possible.

 Here are some of the actions and responsibilities residents can practice to ensure safe and efficient snow removal service:

 - Report icy roads, intersections, or sidewalks to the Public Works Department by calling 204-346-6211 or e-mail firstname.lastname@example.org.

 - Residents are required to keep parked vehicles off of all city streets until such time that streets can be cleared.

 - Do not park on streets that have signage indicating there will be snow removal from the boulevards within the next 24 hours.